cktang88/vertx-login/README.md

 **Also:**
 Setting a redirect URI in the console is not a way of telling Google where to go when a login attempt comes in, but rather it's a way of telling Google what the allowed redirect URIs are (so if someone else writes a web app with your client ID but a different redirect URI it will be disallowed); your web app should, when someone clicks the "login" button, send the browser to:

+**Potential improvements**

+1. Encrypt password in db, and before sending from client to server.
+2. Sign user out.
+3. Registration page.
+4. User sessions?